Shalman Valley

-The tehsil headquarters are located at Landikotal City.
+The tehsil headquarters are located at Landikotal.
 It was previously a subdivision of Shalman Tehsil, but was upgraded to the status of a tehsil on July 10, 2006 by the "MNA Noor ul Haq Alqadri".
 The total area of the Tehsil is 2,230 square kilometres.

 Shalman comprises two sub division, Kam Shalman and Loye Shalman.

 Shalman has the lowest Human Development Index in the province and second lowest in the country.

 Shalmani also spelled as Shilmani, Shelmani, Sulemani is the tribe living in this valley as well as in other parts of Pakistan, Afghanistan and Iran.